1. Get started

 • International and Art schools

-• Schools from US, Canada, UK, Australia, Europe, Asia, Africa, etc.
+• Schools from the US, Canada, UK, Australia, Europe, Asia, Africa, etc.

-To open timetable from previously saved file on the disc:
+To open a timetable from a previously saved file:

-• Click Choose File to locate the file on your disc
+2. Use Choose File to locate the file on your device

-All changes will be synchronized and merged across any device you or your colleagues might be using.
+2. All changes will be synchronized and merged across any device you or your colleagues might be using

 copy timetable,make copy,copy schedule